peteroupc/peteroupc.github.io/random.md

 <a id=Quality_2></a>
 ### Quality

 A statistical RNG generates random bits, each of which is uniformly distributed independently of the other bits, at least for nearly all practical purposes.
-If the implementation uses a PRNG, that PRNG algorithm must either satisfy the _one-way property_ or be significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of `BigCrush`, part of L'Ecuyer and Simard's "TestU01".
+If the implementation uses a PRNG, that PRNG algorithm MUST either satisfy the _one-way property_ or be significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of `BigCrush`, part of L'Ecuyer and Simard's "TestU01".
 The RNG need not be perfectly equidistributed.

 <a id=Seeding_and_Reseeding_2></a>
 ### Seeding and Reseeding

 If a statistical RNG implementation uses a PRNG, the following requirements apply.

-The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.
+The PRNG's _state length_ MUST be at least 64 bits, SHOULD be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.

-Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
+Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed described as follows.
 The seed&mdash;
-- must have as many bits as the PRNG's _state length_,
+- MUST have as many bits as the PRNG's _state length_,
-- must consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation) and/or cryptographic RNGs, where the output is encouraged to cover a state space of at least as many bits as the PRNG's _state length_, and
+- MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation) and/or cryptographic RNGs, where the output is encouraged to cover a state space of at least as many bits as the PRNG's _state length_, and
-- may be mixed with arbitrary data other than the seed.
+- MAY be mixed with arbitrary data other than the seed.

-The RNG may reseed itself from time to time, using a newly generated seed as described earlier.
-If the RNG reseeds if it would generate more than a threshold number of values without reseeding, that threshold should be the PRNG's period's square root or less.
+The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
+If the RNG reseeds if it would generate more than a threshold number of values without reseeding, that threshold SHOULD be the PRNG's period's square root or less.

 <a id=Examples_and_Non_Examples></a>
 ### Examples and Non-Examples